JonathanGrossman/python_basics/10_functions.md

 The code above is the same as the example before it, except here you call `get_pants()`.
 Notice that it is missing an argument.
 The Python interpreter has an error `TypeError: get_pants() missing 1 required positional argument: 'pants'`.
 The answer to your bug is right there in the error message.
 It says the function `get_pants()` has one missing argument named `pants`.
 At first, error messages can be confusing and easy to skip over.
 However, you need to practice reading error messages!
 Oftentimes, reading an error message can save you time and frustration, pointing you right to the problem.

 You can define a function to have more than one parameter.
-Unless using keywords when calling a function, order of arguments must match order of parameters because that is how python maps arguments in the function call to parameters in the function definition.
+Inside the `()` after the function name, in each parameter name separating them with commas `,`.
+Unless using keywords, more on that below, the order of arguments in your function call must match the order of parameters in the function definition.
+That is how python maps arguments in the function call to parameters in the function definition.

+Here is an example of a function with two parameters, no keywords.
+The example shows how the function maps the arguments to parameters.

 ```python
 # define variable